 These criteria define the boundaries and parameters of a User Story/feature and determine when a story is completed and working as expected.
 They add certainty to what the team is building.

-Acceptance Criteria may reference what is in the project’s requirements documentation to provide details, but should not be a re-hash of what is in it.
-They should be relatively high-level.
+Acceptance Criteria may reference what is in the project’s other User Stories or design documents to provide details, but should not be a re-hash of them.
+They should be relatively high-level while still providing enough detail to be useful.
 They should include:

-- Performance: Usually measured as a response time, expected performance should be spelled out as a range such as “1-2 seconds for a query response.”
+- Performance Criteria: If specific performance is critical to the acceptance of a user story, it should be included.
+This is often measured as a response time, and should be spelled out as a threshold such as “<2 seconds for a query response.”

 Acceptance Criteria should state intent, but not a solution (e.g., “A manager can approve or disapprove an audit form” rather than “A manager can click an ‘Approve/Disapprove’ radio button to approve an audit form”).
 The criteria should be independent of the implementation: ideally the phrasing should be the same regardless of target platform.